-Appropriate Alternative Text (Alt attribute) must be provided for all images so screen reader users can understand the message conveyed by the images on the page and is required for ADA Compliance.
-The Foxbright CMS allows the Alternative Text field to be completed whenever you insert an image on a web page.
-Each time you insert an image on a page, make sure to provide appropriate Alternative Text.
+Appropriate Alternative Text (Alt attribute) must be provided for all non-decorative or linked images so screen reader users can understand the message conveyed by the images on the page, or the link added to an image.
+Proper use of alt text is required for ADA Compliance.

 Alternative Text Example

-The Alternative Text should contain the message and feeling being conveyed by the image, and if the image includes text, the text should be included in the alt tag as well.
+The Alternative Text should contain the message being conveyed by the image.
+If the image includes text, the text should be included in the alt text.
 Complex graphics (infographics) should be accompanied by detailed text descriptions.
+Images used for decorative purposes can be marked decorative in lieu of alt-text.

-Purely decorative images or images already described by the surrounding content can be left empty (alt=””) so the screen reader user isn’t distracted from the more important content of the page.
-Deleting everything from the Alternative Text field when you insert an image will create the alt=”” tag.
+Purely decorative images or images already described by the surrounding content can be marked as decorative so the screen reader user isn’t distracted from the more important content of the page.
+The Foxbright CMS provides a checkbox to mark an image as decorative if Alt text isn't required.

 Images Used as Links must have Alternative Text

-If an image is used as a link, make sure the Alternative Text describes the graphic and the link destination.
+If an image is used as a link, make sure the Alternative Text describes the link destination.

 Extensive Guides to Alternative Text